Chicken Curry With Curry Leaves, Coconut Milk and Spices

 Sachins at The World Curry Festival

-This is one of Bob Arora’s chicken curry recipes which I enjoyed so much I had to make it again.
+This is one of Bob Arora’s chicken curry recipes that I enjoyed so much I had to make it again.
 We made it together at the World Curry Festival in Brandford and the samples were gobbled up.
 Now I’d like to show those of you who couldn’t get to the curry festival how to make it too.

-Serves: 4 – 6
+Yield: 4 - 6

 - 100ml vegetable oil